-All emission results during the period have been within the Project Approval and EPL13036 limits.
+With the exception of C3 in December 2023, all emission results during the period have been within the Project Approval and EPL 13036 limits.

 Publication of Pollution Monitoring Data

 In accordance with section 66(6) of the POEO Act, all licensees who maintain a website are required to make any pollution monitoring data collected in compliance with monitoring conditions attached to their licence publicly available on the website.